kailastr/GingerTech_Assignment_Task/README.md

 Assignment project for Ginger Technologies

 ## /client
-Client Folder is for Front-end React
+Client Folder is for Front-end using React
 ### Dependencies Used
 1.